JavaTheNutt/web_app_dev_project_backend/README.md

 ### External Integration Tests
 These tests are applied to each endpoint.
 These tests do not stub anything and as such, an appropriate mongo daemon must be running to handle database requests, similarly, a network connection is required for these tests as there will be external requests to authentication services.
 These tests have slightly higher coverage that the Internal Integration suite, since the authentication middleware and the database is invoked, but lower than the unit tests, since nothing is stubbed I cannot force errors to happen, I can only create the errors that a user could create.
+These tests also have a higher timeout time of 5 seconds to allow for network/database communication during tests.
+This is achieved through the mocha `--timeout 5000` flag.
+The describe blocks of this section are also structured slightly differently.
+Instead of having a describe block per function, they are arranged based on the current state of the application with regards to the user who is making the request, such as whether the user exists, or has addresses.

     $ npm run externalIntegration